eved1018/InterfaceExtension/ReadMe.md

 ### Overview:

 This program uses Intercaat (https://pubmed.ncbi.nlm.nih.gov/34499117/) to identify pharmacologically relevent residues at the perirephary of the strictly defined interface.
-This is accomplished by defining the 'wt interface', expanding that interface by modulating the minimum interaction cutoff and/or the solvent radius, mutating the expanded positions to larger mutants (ASP and TRP by defualt) and finally assesing whether the mutant reaches the "wt interface" threshold.
+This is accomplished by defining the 'wt interface', expanding that interface by modulating the minimum interaction cutoff and/or the solvent radius, mutating the expanded positions to larger mutants (ASP and TRP by default) and finally assesing whether the mutant reaches the "wt interface" threshold.

 ### Installation and Depndencies: